txt/se21/README.md

 ## Why do this subject?

 - Three months of glorious hacking
-- Deeper  understanding of data mining, optimization, explanation, fairness.
+- Deeper  understanding of Software 2.0,
+  data mining, optimization, explanation, fairness.
 - Cause its the right thing to do
   - Software rules the  world, sometimes for good, often for bad.